Introduction to the California Homebuilders’ Right to Repair Act

 A homeowner may file a lawsuit under SB 800 for not meeting the functionality standards (potentially even when not meeting a standard has not yet caused property damage or human injury), but first the owner must provide a very specific notice of the claim to the potential defendant.
 A complex procedure then kicks in that requires certain builder responses and allows the builder to perform inspections and testing of the problem as well as to offer a repair solution or a cash settlement.

 If the matter ends up in court, the Act provides for several defenses.
 For example, did the homeowner fail to undertake appropriate maintenance?
 Did the builder undertake a successful repair that corrected the problem?

 This article does not even begin to cover related insurance issues or the myriad of other areas covered by the Act such as requirements about documentation requests and disclosure, notices and public filings, waivers and more.

 It should also be noted that the parties may choose an alternative dispute resolution procedure when they enter into the original sales agreement.
 Such an alternative may substitute for some of the requirements of the Act, but not necessarily all.

-The experienced construction lawyers of Last & Faoro in San Mateo represent homeowners, contractors, property owners, commercial entities, subcontractors, design professionals, suppliers, manufacturers and others in construction defect matters throughout the state of California.
+The experienced construction lawyers of Last & Faoro Attorneys At Law in San Mateo represent homeowners, contractors, property owners, commercial entities, subcontractors, design professionals, suppliers, manufacturers and others in construction defect matters throughout the state of California.